marcelpetersen/mobil/wunder_collections/_apps/ubiq-fleet-efficiency.md

     providers have access to scalable, decentralized operations that run 24/7, across the city. \n\n*The service can also be used by operational teams."
 - screenshot: "/uploads/2020/09/21/usp-2-sam-hargreaves.png"
-  title: 'Plug in and play: API option to get started right away.'
+  title: 'Plug in and play: API option to get started right away'
   screenshot_description: Provide your historic fleet data and live vehicle availability
     information / API, then access the Ubiq Fleet Rebalancing, Predictive Charging or Dynamic Pricing API in real-time to meet customer demand from day one.
 Ubiq adds proxy data such as app opening data, third party fleets or event data where available.
 - screenshot: "/uploads/2020/09/21/usp-3-resized-sam-hargreaves.png"
-  title: Fleet efficiency your way.
+  title: Fleet efficiency your way
   screenshot_description: |-
     Whatever your operational needs are, Ubiq adds value.